Diageo ends talks over tequila brand Cuervo

-LONDON Diageo (DGE.L) has pulled out of talks to buy a stake in top-selling tequila brand Jose Cuervo in a surprise move that fuelled speculation that the world's biggest spirits maker could now set its sights on smaller rival Beam Inc BEAM.N.
+LONDON Diageo (DGE.L), the world's biggest spirits maker, has pulled out of talks to buy a stake in top-selling tequila brand Jose Cuervo in a surprise move that could slow its race into fast-growing emerging markets.

-The collapse of discussions with Cuervo, which has a distribution deal with Diageo due to end in June 2013, will leave Diageo without a major tequila brand and Cuervo without a distributor outside its home market of Mexico.
+The collapse of discussions with Cuervo, which has a distribution deal with Diageo due to end in June 2013, will leave Diageo without a major tequila brand and Cuervo without a leading distributor.

-Shares of Beam, which owns the world's No. 2 tequila, Sauza, were up 3.5 percent at $61.99 in New York, while Diageo shares were down 1.4 percent at 1860 pence in London.
-Shares of French rival Pernod (PERP.PA), which an industry source said could now link up with Cuervo, were up nearly 1 percent in Paris.
+It could fuel speculation Diageo will seek a deal with U.S. group Beam BEAM.N, home of the world's No.2 tequila brand Sauza, while an industry source said French rival Pernod Ricard (PERP.PA) might now link up with Cuervo.

 Faced with sluggish growth in recession-hit European economies, Diageo has been looking to tap burgeoning middle classes in Africa, Asia and Latin America, where it aims to make around half of its turnover by 2015.